ckeditor/ckeditor5/docs/builds/guides/integration/installing-plugins.md

 * Add redirect from the old custom-builds.md to this guide.
 * Remove custom-builds.md.
 * Create a bootstrap task that could create all these files via `npx ckeditor5-bootstrap-build`.
+* Make official builds and ones built with the online builder resemble each other as closely as possible.
+* Check the READMEs of the official builds and the online builder.

 ---